ConnerMcCabe/JS-Algorithms/README.md

         one problem, do it over and over again on a smaller or changing piece until you hit an end point, the base case 2 components that make up a recursive function
     How to visualize the call stack to better understand and debug recursive functions

 Big O, asymptotic analysis- what is it? what are time complexities?
-It is useful in the analysis of algorithms and determining efficiency over time for simplicity it is reduced to a few base cases
+It is useful in the analysis of algorithms and determining efficiency over time.
+How well was the problem solved, in coding there is often many ways to solve a problem and Big O allows us to objectively determine if it is a "better" solution for simplicity it is reduced to a few base cases
 * 1- just the time it takes to do a single action
 * log²n